 There are plenty of scams in Bolivia that target foreign tourists.
 One example is the notorious “fake police officer” scam.
 Someone dressed like a cop will approach you, demand your ID, and insist you’ve broken some law and need to pay a large fine on the spot.

-They may try to make off with your ID as well.
+They may try to take off with your ID as well.
 If someone approaches you, demand to see a warrant and demand to contact your Embassy.

 Sex, Drugs and Rock ‘N Roll in Bolivia